COGS18/COGS18.github.io/_sources/assets/intro/syllabus.md

 ---

-### A Note About Returning to In-Person Learning
+### A Note About Returning to Learning Remotely

-Fall quarter is always a transition quarter as everyone settles back into studying and adjusts to life and learning on campus.
-However, for so many of you and regardless of your year of study, after more than a year of remote learning, this is your first time learning on campus.
-So, it's going to be a bigger transition than usual.
-I'm here to support your learning through this!
+As we embark on this Winter quarter, campus has announced that we will be learning remotely for the first two weeks of the quarter.
+During the first two weeks, all course components will take place remotely on Zoom.
+For the remainder of the quarter, the intention is to return to in-person lecture and lab; however, specifics will be communicated to students as we see how the quarter unfolds.

+Through all of this, I'm here to support your learning!
 While regular deadlines have been established to help keep you all on track, I want you to know up front that I am a very reasonable person.
 While I ask that you all do your best to meet deadlines that have been set, know that if you're struggling, I absolutely want you to reach out to let me know, to ask for an extension, or to discuss some other accommodation.

 ---